tapusd/SpringCloudConfigRepo/README.md

 # SpringCloudConfigRepo
-Just a demo repo for spring cloud config servers
+Just a demo repo for spring cloud config server